Helping vaginal birth | Glengarry Private, Perth

 When a woman prepares for natural birth using the EPI-NO, the following benefits have been seen in research studies.

-• The second stage of labour is significantly reduced in length putting less strain on you and your baby.
+• The second stage of labour is reduced in length putting less strain on you and your baby.

-• Fewer painkillers are needed afterwards.
+• Fewer painkillers may be needed afterwards.

-• Babies have better APGAR scores after normal birth and are less distressed.
+• Babies can have better APGAR scores after normal birth and are less distressed.
 This potentially improves bonding, breast feeding & reduces crying.

-• Anxiety surrounding natural birth is reduced.
+• Anxiety surrounding natural birth can be reduced.

 3. Perineal massage